anapartner-com/ssl-cert-expiration-date-check/README.md

 Integration:
 - Integrate this process with Syslog to redirect from any local network/endpoint segment to a centralized collector.
 - Use with remote ssh process to query directly any endpoints are not exposed externally.
+- Integrate with Broadom DXO2 (APM) or Grafana or Dynatrace to ensure you are aware of when your certs expire.